 As does ProSoft Technologies:

 Finally, I always love checking out the demo control panels to see what's being shown off inside.
 Below are a couple of the better ones:

 I'm sure the radio and antennas are only installed inside the panel for convenience:

 Well that's it for my pictures from the show floor of Automation Fair 2014.

 In the coming days I'll be posting product specific pictures along with any new information I learned at the show.

-In the mean time, if you have any comments, questions, suggestions, or corrections, please feel free to leave them here by using the “leave a reply” form at the bottom of this page.
+In the mean time, if you have any comments, questions, suggestions, or corrections, please feel free to leave them here by using the “post a comment or question” link below.